 provider how strong your immune system is and helps predict how likely you are to

-develop a crippling infection.
+develop an infection.

 In addition to HIV/AIDS, conditions that can be monitored with this test include infectious

 mononucleosis and other viral infections, chronic lymphocytic leukemia, Hodgkin disease,